rwndy/course-web-fullstack/chapter-6/part-30/README.md

 npm run ios
 ```

-We can also use NativeBase, an ssential cross-platform UI components for React Native.
+We can also use NativeBase or React Native Elements, an ssential cross-platform UI components for React Native.
 It's like Bootstrap, for RN.

 ---